Elopteryx/upload-parser/README.md

 framework that allows access to the HttpServletRequest instance, for example Spring WebMVC.
 The JAX-RS module allows you to handle the uploaded parts as automatically injected method parameters when using the JAX-RS runtime.

+I consider the modules complete, when it comes to features.
+I don't think I can add more without bloating the library, but if you have suggestions for new stuff, or if you have found a bug I would be more than happy to fix that.
+Anyway, I'm not planning to add that much to the library.
+If a new version of Java SE or EE comes out I will try to experiment with it, maybe make a new major version.

 Features
 --------
 * Async and blocking multipart request parsing